Coldcard/firmware/docs/limitations.md

 # Policy Stuff

-- Coldcard will reject any txn that pays a fee of more than 10% of its total value to miners.
+- Coldcard will, by default, reject any txn that pays a fee of more than 10% of its total value to miners.
+This limit is a setting: 10% (default), 25%, 50% or 'no limit'.
-  (Might become a setting someday.)

 # Developer / Source Code